 Deliver Information Over Time

-When determining how to deliver a one-on-one CO session, CO providers should be aware of cognitive load, and avoid providing learners with more information than is possible for working memory to retain.
+When determining how to deliver a one-on-one Cultural Orientation session, providers should be aware of cognitive load, and avoid providing learners with more information than is possible for working memory to retain.
 Information should be delivered or shared in manageable amounts over time.
-Learners should also have the opportunity to revisit CO topics later by accessing materials at home, including resources like the CORE Resettlement Navigator and the Settle In mobile app.
+Learners should also have the opportunity to revisit Cultural Orientation topics later by accessing materials at home, including resources like the CORE Resettlement Navigator and the Settle In mobile app.

 Utilize Multiple Mediums

-In developing lessons for one-on-one CO sessions, CO providers should find opportunities to integrate a range of learning materials and resources into different activities.
+In developing lessons for one-on-one Cultural Orientation sessions, Cultural Orientation providers should find opportunities to integrate a range of learning materials and resources into different activities.
 Materials and resources can include images and realia, as well as fact sheets, podcasts, videos, and slideshows available on the Settle In website or the Settle In mobile app.
 Utilizing these materials and resources can help to bring the information alive and promote student-centered learning.

 Promote Experiential Learning